Tag Archives: sailing

 The Teasel was played by Lullaby.
 Roger Wardale tells me she is a mahogany hulled crusier, a gunter-rigged, 4-berth ‘Lustre’ class yacht built in 1932 and kept at Hunter’s Yard in Ludham, where I believe she is still available for hire.
 She is similar to the 3-berthed ‘Fairway’ yachts that Arthur Ransome and his wife would hire for holidays on the Broads in the 1930’s.

 The reason for this was that sailing scenes are time-consuming to film and quite tricky to edit together.
-While our Director Andrew Morgan was busy filming the scenes at the Farland’s house with Andrew Burt and the twins, Sarah and Claire Matthews, accompanied by their mother, I was on a second unit headed up by the Producer Joe Waters.
+While our Director, Andrew Morgan, was busy filming the scenes at the Farland’s house with the actor Andrew Burt and the twins, Sarah and Claire Matthews, accompanied by their mother, I was on a second unit headed up by the Producer Joe Waters.
 Although Joe had directed a huge number of dramas he asked his film editor, Tariq Anwar, up to direct the sequences, knowing that he would be cutting the shots together.
-He came up to the location with his wife and we took most shots from the Camelot.
+He came up to the location with his wife and we took most shots from the camera boat, Camelot.

 Do write in the comments below if you can fill me in on the names of those who helped us with the boats for the series.
 My address book lists: Jim and Jill Searle, Rupert Latham, Pat Simpson of Stalham Yacht Services, Richardson’s of Stalham, Lawrence Monkhouse, Keith King of Feny Boatyard and the Steam boat Association.
 I still have a certain sticker on the front of my BBC address book ~

 I recently found a family photograph album with pages illustrating holidays spent under sail in the 1930’s.